gh6st66/Unwritten/README.md

     ```
     The application will be available at the local port provided by Vite (usually `http://localhost:5173`).

+## Development Scripts

+-   `npm run dev`: Starts the Vite development server.
+-   `npm run test`: Runs the Vitest test suite.
+-   `npm run test:parser`: Runs a standalone validation script for the text parser.
+-   `npm run lint:content`: Validates all hand-authored content files against their schemas.

 ## Project Structure

--   `/src/components`: Contains all React UI components, which are responsible for rendering the game state.
 -   `/src/game`: The core game loop, including the state machine (`stateMachine.ts`), main engine hook (`engine.ts`), and core type definitions (`types.ts`).
--   `/src/systems`: Houses the major game logic systems.
+-   `/src/systems`: Houses the major game logic systems (Parser, Chronicle, MaskForger, Inventory).
-    -   `/src/systems/parser`: The complete text parser engine, broken into `normalize`, `parse`, and `resolve` steps.
-    -   `/src/systems/chronicle.ts`: The persistence layer for recording run history and building the game's legacy.
+-   `/src/accord`: The "Shattered Accord" system for NPC recognition and micro-reactivity.
-    -   `/src/systems/MaskForger.ts`: The service for generating unique masks with the Gemini API.
+-   `/src/beat`: The reactive narrative "Beat System" or "AI Director".
 -   `/src/world` & `/src/civ`: The procedural generation logic for the world map, regions, and civilizations.
+-   `/src/components`: Contains all React UI components, which are responsible for rendering the game state.
+-   `/src/content`: Hand-authored data for the game, such as sites, relics, rites, and hazards.
--   `/src/data`: Contains all static game data, including the parser's lexicon, intents, and scenes, as well as the lexemes used in mask forging.
+-   `/src/data`: Core system data, including the parser's lexicon, beat definitions, and scene data.

 ## Key Technologies